 - Rectus femoris: It runs from the hip region down to the kneecap.
 The muscle helps to extend and raise the knee.

-- Vastus intermedius: This muscle happens to be the deepest amongst the quadriceps.
+- Vastus intermedius: This muscle happens to be the deepest among the quadriceps.
 It acts as a cover for the femur, covering both the front and side part.

 The adductors are muscles that enable the thighs to come together.
 They are within the thigh.
 Also, they play a crucial role in the anatomy of the legs and lateral movement.
 Finally, the abductors include: